 In life--the joy, loss, and grace of life-- there is higher knowledge and revelation in all things.
 Just look and reflect, with humility and value.

-"A chief event of life is the day in which we have encountered a mind that startled us," he wrote in celebration.
+"A chief event of life is the day in which we have encountered a mind that startled us," he wrote.

 More EMERSON Quotations